zoom/meetingsdk-auth-endpoint-sample/README.md

 }
 ```

-If successful, the response body will be a JSON representation of your signature:
+If successful, the response body will be a JSON representation of your Meeting SDK JWT:

 ```json
 {